rousef42/root-parent/.github/PULL_REQUEST_TEMPLATE.md

 ---

+**Please describe your changes below:**
-Provide a clear description of changes:
+(Note: A clear description of changes is required to approve any Pull Requests)

+_"Changed the implementation for verification because..."_

 [contributing]: http://dellemc-symphony.readthedocs.io/en/latest/contributingtosymphony.html